thehui87/Learning-Godot/tutorial_physics_2d.md

 * Scene Kinematics: Handle shapes, collisions, broadphase, etc as nodes.
 See [Area2D](class_area2d),[StaticBody2D](class_staticbody2d),[KinematicBody2D](class_kinematicbody2d).
 * Scene Physics: Rigid bodies and constraints as nodes.
 See [RigidBody2D](class_rigidbody2d), and the joint nodes.

+### CollisionObject2D

+[CollisionObject2D](class_collisionobject2d) is the (virtual) base node for everything that can be collided in 2D.
+Area2D, StaticBody2D, KinematicBody2D and RigidBody2D all inherit from it.
+This node contains a list of shapes (Shape2D) and a relative transform.
+This means that all collisionable objects in Godot can use multiple shapes at different transforms (offset/scale/rotation).
+Just remember that, as mentioned before, **non-uniform scale will not work for circle and capsule shapes**.